spacecloud-io/space-docs/content/essentials/file-storage/list-files.md

 Possible values for **status**:

-- 200 - Successfully fetched list of files / folders
+- 200 - Successfully fetched list of files/folders
 - 401 - Request was unauthenticated
 - 403 - Request was unauthorized
-- 404 - Path does not exists
+- 404 - Path does not exist
 - 500 - Internal server error